kowabunga314/rocketjunior/README.md

 The interview process for Senior Ground Software Engineer at Rocket Lab asks candidates to complete a coding project to prove their proficiency.
 I was asked to choose either a backend or frontend problem to solve, this project focuses on the backend side of the two challenges offered.

 The tasks laid out for this challenge:
+- Design a new React application that
+  - Allows users to search for a node by its path using a text input
+  - Sends search queries to an API after each keypress and debounce in-flight requests
+  - Displays a node tree with properties and time since created
+  - Displays property values in green when they are in excess of 10
+  - Implements a reusable browser-native confirmation dialog
+  - Implements a "Delete" button using the confirmation component to delete a node
+    - Delete function is not to be connected to an API
+  - Implements a helper method to display created times as "time since created"
+  - Has unit tests to assert that the color of node properties is rendered correctly
 - Design a database to support deeply-nested self-referential node relationships and arbitrary assignment of key/value pairs to nodes
   - The path of a node can be inferred from its hierarchy
   - There are no name requirements on descendant nodes